ciwg/workshop-2024-10-01-double-auctions/README.md

   | BID | 200 | XYZ | 4.50 |
   | BID | 150 | XYZ | 4.00 |

-  - **Purpose**: To display current supply and demand, facilitating transparency and price discovery.

 ---

 # Bid-Ask Spread

-- **Definition**: The bid-ask spread is the difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask).
+The bid-ask spread is the difference between the highest price a buyer is willing to pay (bid) and the lowest price a seller is willing to accept (ask).

-- **Significance**:
-  - Indicates market liquidity: A smaller spread often means higher liquidity, while a larger spread indicates lower liquidity.
-  - Affects trading costs: A larger spread can increase the cost of trading for participants.
+Example: In this order book, the XYZ bid-ask spread is $1.50 (6.50 - 5.00).

   | Type | Quantity | Asset | Price (USD) |
   |---|---|---|---|